 If you had put $10 (dollars) into a small cap index fund and large cap index fund in 1958, that $10 would have grown to:

-So, if we take just taxes (Federal, State, Local & Consumption), and inflation into account what would be the impact to the Small Cap Index and Large Cap Index Funds mentioned previously.
-The results will be as follows:
+So, if we take just taxes (federal, state, local & consumption), and inflation into account what would be the impact to the Small Cap Index and Large Cap Index Funds mentioned previously.
+The results would be as follows:

-We are firm believers that Investment and Retirement Planning is not about how much you make, but more importantly … How Much You Get To Keep.
+We are firm believers that wealth management and investment and retirement planning is not about how much you make, but more importantly: how much you get to keep.